Geography of Arkansas: Southwest Arkansas

 Southwest Arkansas is largely covered in a thick pine, hickory, and oak forest known as the Piney Woods, with much of the land being preserved in the Ouachita National Forest.
 Manmade lakes dot the region, including Lake Ouachita, Lake Hamilton, Millwood Lake, and DeGray Lake.
 Population centers include Hot Springs, a popular tourist destination known for the natural hot springs protected within Hot Springs National Park, Oaklawn Park racing resort, and historic buildings; and Texarkana, which straddles the Texas state line in the southwest corner of Arkansas.
 Most of Southwest Arkansas is sparsely populated, with small towns separated by long roadways through stands of pine trees.

 Climate

+Arkansas generally has a humid subtropical climate (Cfa in the Köppen climate classification).
+All months average above freezing and at least one month averages above 22°C (71.6°F).
+According to the Trewartha climate classification the majority of the state is humid subtropical (Cf), while areas that only have seven months above 50°F (10°C) (mainly northern areas and in the Boston Mountains) are oceanic (Do.)